-- 9.2.22 To ensure that all officers comply with Financial and Contract regulations and to have in place a range of measures to deal with any non compliance and to make sure that contracts are legal and that duties are carried out under them. - 9.2.23 To follow Financial and Contract regulations and any codes of practice, guidance or instructions provided by the Monitoring Officer and the Treasurer and relevant professional bodies. - 9.2.24 To obtain appropriate legal, financial and other advice in good time.
+- 9.3.20 To follow Financial and Contract regulations and any codes of practice, guidance or instructions provided by the Monitoring Officer and the Treasurer and relevant professional bodies. - 9.3.21 To ensure that all officers and staff comply with Financial and Contract regulations

+9.3.22 To obtain appropriate legal, financial and other advice.

-- 9.2.25 To comply with all relevant domestic and EU laws. - 9.2.26 To be satisfied that agreed budgetary provision exists to cover the financial commitment being made. - 9.2.27 To ensure that the Force has systems in place to avoid fraud and corruption and breach of Financial and contract regulations. - 9.2.28 To provide any information required by the Monitoring Officer, Treasurer or Director of Finance to ensure compliance with legal requirements. - 9.2.29 To ensure that there is relevant approval for all contracts in line with the scheme of delegation. - 9.2.30 To make sure that all suppliers have in place sufficient insurance cover as appropriate in accordance with Force risk and insurance guidance.
+- 9.3.23 To comply with all relevant domestic and EU laws. - 9.3.24 To be satisfied that agreed budgetary provision exists to cover the financial commitment being made.

+9.3.25 To ensure that the Force has systems in place to avoid fraud and corruption and breach of Financial and contract regulations.

+9.3.26 To provide any information required by the Monitoring Officer, Treasurer or Director of Finance to ensure compliance with legal requirements.

+9.3.27 To ensure that there is relevant approval for all contracts in line with the scheme of delegation.